Jhamali/docs.calico.org/docs/Students.md

 sidebar_label: Student Tips
 ---

-Check the [documentation](https://docusaurus.io) for how to use Docusaurus.

 ## Tips

 * Consult the mentor of the project you wish to work on.
 They will be immensely helpful in findng the right resources to get a head start.